Support through your toughest HR challenges: A network of 285,000 HR professionals.

-How to communicate with and help employees through choosing workplace benefits
+How to communicate with and help employees to choose workplace benefits

 Companies are preparing to kick off open enrollment for their employees to choose their workplace benefits.
 Health, vision, dental, life insurance ... even pet insurance may be up for grabs.